emanntahirr/finance-tracker-v2/README.md

 ### 5. Better Error Handling
 Right now, different controllers handle errors differently.
-I'm planning to add a global `@ControllerAdvice` exception handler so the API responds in a consistent, friendly way.
+I'm planning to add a global `@ControllerAdvice` exception handler so the API responds in a consistent way.

 ### 6. Improving MarketDataService
 The market data layer works, but could be more resilient.